General Employment Law Support

 Then there are the more routine matters – understanding the rights and obligations of maternity, paternity and other types of statutory leave.
 These rights are all enshrined in detailed and sometimes quite pithy regulations.

-Sometimes the right approach may be relatively straightforward.
-More often than not, however, because individuals all respond differently there will usually be a range of options, each one having different consequences.
+Sometimes the right approach may be straightforward.
+More likely, however, there will be a range of options, each one having different consequences.